juhasev/sample-ninja-help/project-edit-misc-options.md

+These settings control optional project behaviour and are found in two places:

+- **Projects -> Edit project -> Basic settings -> Misc settings** where each setting applies to the project you are editing.
+- **Panel Settings -> Project defaults** where the same settings define the starting value for every **new** project.
+Project managers can still override any of them on an individual project.

 ### Publish to anyone who qualifies
 This setting publishes the project in the Member's App and related APIs powering custom communities.
 The project will be visible as long as the panelist meets the qualifications and quotas.